muditgarg48/gesture_based_device_control/README.md

 The default virtual environment folder which stores all the packages locally which are required by the project without globally installing them in your system and slowing it down.
 To activate it, go to the Scripts folder inside it and run _activate.bat_ (for Windows) or _activate_ (for others)

-#### scripts/build_model.py

-The _build_model.py_ python file returns the Neural Network model which is used by this project to recognize gestures.

 #### scripts/camera_feed_testing.py

 The _camera_feed_testing.py_ python script is used to test if the project can open up the camera in the user's system and access the camera feed.